 While more than fifty percent of Americans think fast-fashion is going out of style, 48% of Americans don’t want to be photographed in the same clothing twice, and young adults feel pressure to wear a different outfit every time they go out.

-Before getting into alternatives to Shein, let’s take a look at the cheap Chinese fast-fashion giant:
+Before getting into alternatives to Shein, let’s take a look at the cheap Chinese-born fast-fashion giant:

 What is SHEIN?

-Shein is a Chinese e-commerce platform owned by the Zoetop Business Co. that has become a wildly popular giant in online trendy fast fashion, particularly among teens and young adults.
+Founded in 2008 in Nanjing, China, Shein is a e-commerce platform owned by the Zoetop Business Co. that has become a wildly popular giant in online trendy fast fashion, particularly among teens and young adults.
 By the end of 2021, Shein had grown to command nearly one-third of the fast-fashion market in the United States.

 With a global reach through e-commerce, it sells stylish clothes for men, women, and children.
 The United States is its biggest consumer market.